joshp112358/MT5821Combinatorics/README.md

 Refer to wiki for notes.
 Feel free to contribute by forking and creating pull requests.

-cocalc.com for sage math implementation
+cocalc.com for sage math implementation.
+If you are interested, I can add you to the cocalc project.

 # List of constructions
 Latin Squares and Steiner Systems